Why customer advocacy programs in B2B marketing should be more than just customer stories

-Velo client, Sage works extensively with the UK’s small businesses, and the latest “Boss It” campaign focuses on customer advocacy as it has a clear link as a primary source of influence.
+Velo client, Sage works extensively with the UK’s small businesses, and their latest “Boss It” campaign focuses on customer advocacy as it has a clear link as a primary source of influence.

 But advocacy should be more.

-Without doubt, stories are part of this, but an effective customer advocacy program is more and uses more techniques.
+Without doubt, stories are part of this, but an effective customer advocacy program is greater and uses additional techniques.

 In his book “The Messenger is the Message”, Mark Organ explains how the person telling the story is as powerful as the story itself.
 At Velo, we couldn’t agree more, and although some elements of his approach might be open to question, we’d recommend checking it out.

 (That last line in making a recommendation is an example of what he’s saying!)